Statistics

 Monthly monitoring of the main macroeconomic forecasts on inflation, activity, exchange rate, interest rates and external indicators.

-This report, published on June 4, 2026, disseminates the results of the survey carried out between May 27 and 29, 2026, involving 46 participants, including 34 local and international consulting firms and research centers and 12 financial institutions in Argentina.
+This report, published on June 4, 2026, discloses the results of the survey conducted from May 27 to May 29, 2026.
+It includes estimates from 46 analysts, 34 of which are local and international consulting firms and research centers, and the other 12 are financial institutions from Argentina.

-In the fifth survey of the year, REM participants estimated monthly inflation of 2.3% for May (unchanged from the previous REM).
-Those who best projected this variable in the past (Top 10) also reported inflation of 2.3% monthly for May (-0.1 p.p. than the previous REM).
-Regarding the Core CPI, the REM participants as a whole placed their estimates for May at 2.2% (-0.1 p.p. compared to the previous REM).
-The Top 10 estimated core inflation of 2.3% per month for the fifth month of the year (-0.2 p.p. in relation to the previous REM).
+In the fifth survey of 2026, analysts estimated a monthly inflation rate of 2.3% for May (unchanged against the previous REM).
+Top-10 analysts (those who most accurately forecast this variable in the past) also predicted a monthly inflation rate of 2.3% for May (-0.1 p.p. against the previous REM).
+Regarding the core CPI, REM participants estimated 2.2% for May (-0.1 p.p. against the previous REM).
+Top-10 analysts expected a monthly core inflation rate of 2.3% for May (-0.2 p.p. against the previous REM).

-The open unemployment rate for the first quarter of 2026 was estimated by those who participate in the REM at 7.7% of the Economically Active Population (unchanged from the previous REM).
-The REM participants as a whole expect a rate of 7.4% for the fourth quarter of 2026 (the same level as in the previous survey).
-For its part, the Top 10 estimated rates of 7.8% and 7.4% for the first and fourth quarters of 2026, respectively.
+The estimate for the unemployment rate in the economically active population was 7.7% for the first quarter of 2026 (unchanged against the previous REM), while REM analysts forecast an unemployment rate of 7.4% for the fourth quarter of 2026 (just the same as in the previous REM).
+As for top-10 analysts, they forecast rates of 7.8% and 7.4% for the first and fourth quarters of 2026, respectively.